On Brauer $p$-dimensions and absolute Brauer $p$-dimensions of Henselian fields: Introduction

 \section{\bf Introduction}

-Let $E$ be a field, $s(E)$ the class of finite-dimensional associative central simple $E$-algebras, and $d(E)$ the subclass of division algebras $D \in d(E)$.
-For each $A \in s(E)$, denote by $[A]$ the equivalence class of $A$ in the Brauer group Br$(E)$, and by $D _{A}$ some representative of $[A]$ lying in $d(E)$.
-The existence and uniqueness of $D _{A}$, up-to an $E$-isomorphism, is established by Wedderburn's structure theorem (cf. \cite{P}, Sect.
-3.5), which implies the dimension $[A\colon E]$ is a square of a positive integer deg$(A)$ (the degree of $A$).
-Also, it is known that Br$(E)$ is an abelian torsion group, so it decomposes into the direct sum of its $p$-components Br$(E) _{p}$, taken over the set $\mathbb P$ of prime numbers (see \cite{P}, Sects.
-3.5 and 14.4).
-The Schur index ind$(D) = {\rm deg}(D _{A})$ and the exponent exp$(A)$, i.e. the order of $[A]$ in Br$(E)$, are important invariants of both $D _{A}$ and $[A]$.
+Let $E$ be a field, $s(E)$ the class of finite-dimensional associative central simple $E$-algebras, $d(E)$ the subclass of division algebras $D \in s(E)$, and for each $A \in s(E)$, let $[A]$ be the equivalence class of $A$ in the Brauer group Br$(E)$.
+By Wedderburn's Structure Theorem (cf. \cite{P}, Sect.
+3.5), $[A]$ has a representative $D _{A} \in d(E)$ which is uniquely determined by $A$, up-to an $E$-isomorphism; this implies the dimension $[A\colon E]$ is a square of a positive integer deg$(A)$, the degree of $A$.
+Also, it is known that Br$(E)$ is an abelian torsion group, so it decomposes into the direct sum of its $p$-components Br$(E) _{p}$, taken over the set $\mathbb P$ of prime numbers (see \cite{P}, Sect.
+14.4).
+The Schur index ind$(D) = {\rm deg}(D _{A})$ and the exponent exp$(A)$, i.e. the order of $[A]$ in Br$(E)$ (called also a period of $A$), are important invariants of both $D _{A}$ and $[A]$.
 Their general relations and behaviour under scalar extensions of finite degrees are described as follows (cf. \cite{P}, Sects.
 13.4, 14.4 and 15.2):